The world of steady, profitable commercial work is really tempting me!

 switch-business-focus-to-commercial-carpet-cleaning

-I am starting to think my time would be best spent concentrating on getting steady commercial cleaning accounts as opposed to residential carpet cleaning.
-There are moments when I wish all I did was commercial cleaning (With the exception of some really “sweet old lady” residential accounts.)
-I typically charge less for maintenance commercial customers but I know who I’m dealing with and I’ve been there enough times so things are done more efficiently, etc. Thus, I am considering going the commercial route more fully and bumping up my residential rates.
+Would my time would be best spent concentrating on getting steady commercial cleaning accounts as opposed to residential carpet cleaning.
+Sometimes I wish all I did was commercial cleaning!
+(With the exception of some really “sweet old lady” residential accounts.)

 Good call?